BIOL275-MSUM/eda-milleramara4/README.md

     et all, 2020).
   - From the two datasets on the website, the penguins data is what was used.
+  - There were exact instructions on the palmer penguins website for how to download the package and the correct code to use.
   - The packages of tidyverse and palmerpenguins were then installed and the data was read into RStudio (RStudio, 2020), using the readr package (Hadley and Jim, 2020).